-- 1. There is an insufficient quantity or insufficient availability of the sample to be taken by the EHO. - 2.
-The sample is being taken for microbiological analysis. - 3.
-The sample is an environmental or process hygiene swab. - 4.
-A large quantity or number of units of the sample is required. - There are strict time and temperature requirements for completing analysis.
+- 1. Where specific sampling criteria are laid down in legislation e.g. under the contaminants' legislation, these samples are processed by the lab i.e. blended, milled etc. prior to division into the enforcement, defence (trade) and referee samples.
+There is therefore no requirement to generate a sufficient quantity of sample to allow for a second analysis by the food business.
+Parameters for which sampling and analysis legislation applies are provided in Appendix 3. - 2.
+There is an insufficient quantity or insufficient availability of the sample to be taken by the EHO. - 3.
+The sample is being taken for microbiological analysis. - 4.
+The sample is an environmental or process hygiene swab. - 5.
+A large quantity or number of units of the sample is required. - 6.
+There are strict time and temperature requirements for completing analysis.

 Example: Histamine analysis of fish and fishery products.